Edward Conze: Biography

 In England, Conze taught German, philosophy, and psychology at evening classes, and later lectured on Buddhism and Prajñāpāramitā at various universities.
 He continued as a socialist political activist, writing several pamphlets.
 He co-authored two books with Ellen Wilkinson, an ex-communist MP: Why Fascism (1934) and Why War?: a handbook for those who will take part in the Second World War (1935).
+In 1936, the National Council of Labour Colleges published in hard cover his An Introduction to Dialectical Materialism; during the war it was republished in soft cover (59pp) for one shilling and sixpence.

 He worked with Cedar and Eden Paul on the revised ninth edition of the book An Outline of Psychology, published by the National Council of Labour Colleges in 1938.
 During this period he made the acquaintance of Har Dayal, whose book The Bodhisattva Doctrines in Buddhist Sanskrit Literature stimulated his interest in Buddhism.
 Har Dayal had also been politically active in the Industrial Workers of the World and studying Marxism.
 Conze abandoned political activism in 1939.

 A midlife crisis in 1937 saw him adopt Buddhism as his religion, having previously been influenced by Theosophy and astrology.
 He spent a brief period in the New Forest pursuing meditation and an ascetic lifestyle (during which he developed scurvy).
 At the end of this period he moved to Oxford where he began to work on Sanskrit texts from the Prajñāpāramitā tradition.
 He continued to work on these texts for the rest of his life.

 Conze was married twice: to Dorothea Finkelstein and to Muriel Green.
 He had one daughter with Dorothea.